urbit/docs/docs/programming/system/basic.md

 Our goal is to get you programming interesting and useful things as soon as possible.
 To get there, we have to quickly cover some of the fundamentals of hoon.
-To do this we'll walk through two simple programs: the first [Project Euler](https://projecteuler.net/) problem and [fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
+To do this, we'll walk through two simple programs: the first [Project Euler](https://projecteuler.net/) problem and [fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz).